m-crown/OMEinfo/README.md

   <img src="https://github.com/m-crown/OMEinfo/blob/9831a26e93ad7a9e3accec5c5e8d38ce83259c0c/OMEinfo/app/assets/logo.png" alt="OMEinfo Logo" width="20%" height="auto" />
 </p>

 OMEinfo is an open-source bioinformatics tool designed to automate the retrieval of consistent geographical metadata for microbiome research.
-It provides an easy-to-use interface for researchers to obtain geographical metadata, including Köppen climate classification, degree of rurality, population density, and fossil fuel CO<sub>2</sub> emissions from user-provided location data.
+It provides an easy-to-use interface for researchers to obtain geographical metadata, including Köppen-Geiger climate classification, degree of rurality, population density, and fossil fuel CO<sub>2</sub> emissions from user-provided location data.
 The tool aims to facilitate cross-study comparisons and promote reproducibility in microbiome research by adhering to the principles of FAIR and Open data.

 Preprint available now: [OMEinfo: Global Geographic Metadata for -omics Experiments](https://www.biorxiv.org/content/10.1101/2023.10.23.563576v1)